selfconference/selfconf-2014/Weymouth-GebForWebTesting/README.md

 	GebTalk.pptx

 Example code
+	maven-test
-	maven-test is the Geb test
+		is the Geb test
+	grails-app
-	grails-app is the target web sight that the test are run against
+		is the target web sight that the tests are run against